-At St John's C of E VA First School
+At St John's CEVA First School

 - Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who encounters children, their families, and carers, has a role to play. - ❖ In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
-This means that they should always consider what is in the best interests of the child. - ❖ We take an 'it can happen here' approach where safeguarding is concerned. - Everyone who encounters children has a role to play in identifying concerns, sharing information, and taking prompt action. - ❖ Victims of harm should never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
+Everyone who encounters children, their families, and carers, has a role to play. - In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
+This means that they should always consider what is in the best interests of the child. - We take an 'it can happen here' approach where safeguarding is concerned. - Everyone who encounters children has a role to play in identifying concerns, sharing information, and taking prompt action. - Victims of harm should never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.

-St John's C of E VA First School is committed to safeguarding and promoting the welfare of children by:
+St John's CEVA First School is committed to safeguarding and promoting the welfare of children by:

-- ❖ The provision of a safe environment in which children and young people can learn. - ❖ Acting on concerns about a child's welfare immediately. - Fulfilling our legal responsibilities to identify children who may need early help or who are suffering, or are likely to suffer, significant harm.
+- The provision of a safe environment in which children and young people can learn. - Acting on concerns about a child's welfare immediately. - Fulfilling our legal responsibilities to identify children who may need early help or who are suffering, or are likely to suffer, significant harm.

-All action taken by St John's C of E VA First School will be in accordance with:
+All action taken by St John's CEVA First School will be in accordance with current legislation and guidance.
+The following safeguarding legislation and guidance has been considered when drafting this policy: